ronandi/gm-highlight/README.md

 # gm-highlight

-A Clojure library designed to ... well, that part is up to you.
+A GroupMe bot written in Clojure designed to provide "Highlight" notifications to your phone via Pushover.

 ## Usage

-FIXME
+Clone and deploy.
+You can try running it locally with `lein ring server`

 ## License

-Copyright © 2014 FIXME

 Distributed under the Eclipse Public License, the same as Clojure.